15 Credit Hours Required for State Aid Eligibility:

-- If you have registered for fewer than 15 credit hours, contact the registrar at your institution to add additional hours.
+- If you have registered for fewer than 15 credit hours for the upcoming term, contact the registrar at your institution to add additional hours.

-- Summer hours cannot be added to Fall, Winter (William Carey University only), and/or Spring hours.
+- Summer credit hours cannot be added to Fall, Winter (William Carey University only), and/or Spring credit hours.

-- Students should not report their enrollment directly to the Mississippi Office of Student Financial Aid.
-Enrollment is reported by the institution on behalf of its students.
+- Students should not report their enrollment status/earned hours directly to the Mississippi Office of Student Financial Aid.
+Enrollment status and earned hours are reported by the institution on behalf of its students.

 - All credit hours for a given term must be completed at a single institution.
 Credit hours cannot be completed at multiple institutions for a single term.

-- Beginning with the 2017-18 academic year, only students with 6-14 credit hours remaining may appeal for an exception for a single term.
+- Students with 6-14 credit hours remaining to complete a degree may appeal for an exception for a single term.
 No appeal will be accepted and no aid will be disbursed for any semester carrying less than 6 hours.